annatimofeyeva/event-planner/README.md

 #### _Event planner_

 Command line application for an all-inclusive party planning service, written in Java.
-The application calculate a cost for party planning service depending on the user choice.
+The application calculate a cost for party planning service depending on the user's choice.

 ## Technologies Used
 * Java
-* junit
+* jUnit
 * Gradle

 ### License